hngrx/Hngrx.demo/README.md

 # Hngrx.demo

-Hngrx demo repository for learning GitHub, storing files, and practicing version control.
+This is my practice repository for learning GitHub.

+I'll use it to store notes, code, and ideas related to my small business (Hngrx) journey.